socialgenomics/discover-frontend/README.md

  - assets are uploaded to an s3 bucket
  - the index.html file is uploaded to a small server with a redis instance.

-In order to deploy you need to add you AWS Iams credentials to a .env file.
-This file should correspond to the environment you are deploying against.
-For example if you are deploying to an server called `development` then you need a file called `.env.deploy.development` in the root of this project.
-Further information can be found here http://ember-cli.com/ember-cli-deploy/docs/v0.5.x/dotenv-support/.
+In order to deploy you need to add your AWS Iams credentials to a .env file in the root of the project.

 ```
-# /.env.deploy.development
+# /.env

 AWS_KEY=123456
 AWS_SECRET=abcdef